TheUselessCreator/BottyOffcial/README.md

   <a href="#license">License</a>
 </p>

-Here's a similar overview for your bot "Botty":

 # Overview

 **Botty** is a highly flexible and modular bot, designed to adapt to any server's needs.
 Whether you're looking for a moderation bot, fun community interaction, or specialized features, Botty has it all.
 Best of all, **Botty is Partner Hosted**, meaning you have complete control over its functionality.
 No coding knowledge is required – all commands and settings are managed directly from Discord, making it easy to tailor Botty to your server's preferences.